Aquarius-Wassermuseum

 Is photography allowed?

-Photography policies may vary, so it is best to check signage within the museum regarding any restrictions on taking photos.
+Photography policies may vary, so it’s best to check the guidelines upon arrival.

 Are there guided tours?

-The museum may offer guided tours, but check the official website for current information regarding availability and scheduling.
+The museum may offer guided tours; check the official website for details.

 What’s the best time to visit?